Heart Disease Prevention

 Fortunately, many forms of heart disease are preventable.
 Although some risk factors cannot be changed – like gender, age, and family history – other can be mitigated by changes to your lifestyle.
 Make an appointment with your doctor to know your risk factors.

 Try going for a power walk.
 Load up o potassium-rich sweet potatoes, tomatoes, and bananas.
-Drink decalf.
-Listen to your favorite music, relax, and become more mindful.
+Drink decaf.
+Listen to your favorite music, relax, and become more mindful with our experts at the The Myrna Brind Center for Mindfulness.

 Cholesterol is a waxy substance produced by the liver and found in certain foods.
 As your cholesterol levels increase, so does your risk of heart disease.

 To improve your cholesterol and triglyceride (an unhealthy type of fat in your blood) levels, eat fish high in omega-3s, three or more times per week.
 Eat fiber-rich foods like oatmeal, beans, and apples.
-Limit your portion sizes of red meat to 3-4 ounce servings.
+Limit your portion sizes of red meat to three to four-ounce servings.
 Also, decrease and/or avoid alcohol.

 Diabetes can contribute to significant heart damage, including heart attacks.
 However, you can control diabetes by eating healthy foods, keeping off excess weight, exercising, and taking prescribed medications.

-Make an appointment with our Diabetes Center for diabetes, education, nutrition counseling, and more.
+Make an appointment with Jefferson's Division of Endocrinology, Diabetes and Metabolic Diseases for diabetes, education, nutrition counseling, and more.

 Excess weight puts significant stress on your heart and magnifies several other heart disease risk factors.
 But if you eat right, set aside time to stay active, you can reduce your risk of heart disease significantly.

-Learn about our Comprehensive Weight Management Program to see how you can make positive steps towards a healthier you.
-There are also some foods you can incorporate into your diet to help you lose weight.
+Learn about our Comprehensive Weight Management Center to see how you can make positive steps towards a healthier you.

 A lack of physical activity may lead to a greater chance of heart disease compared to people who participate in mild to moderate physical activity.
-New American Heart Association guidelines recommend at least 40 minutes of exercise, three to four days a week.
+New American Heart Association guidelines recommend at least 60 minutes of exercise every day.

 It’s tough to make the right food choices every day, but the benefits can pay off.
 A heart healthy diet should be low in: